Jump Multi-Fit Electric 9.5kW

 You will need to consider the water system you have in your house, as some digital showers are designed for low pressure/gravity systems (and often include a pump – effectively making them digital power showers) and others are designed for high-pressure systems (digital mixer showers).

-Digital showers look modern and offer a number of novel features that, while not essential, can be handy.
+Digital showers look modern and offer novel features that, while not essential, can be handy.

 And unlike with a normal mixer shower, you can locate the digital mixer unit (the part that combines the hot and cold water feeds) separately from the shower itself.
 This means you can hide it away, giving you a sleeker, minimal look in your bathroom and making it easier and less disruptive for your plumber to install.